Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Summary.
 This chapter mainly concentrates on who Christ is and His will to save all, even those who will crucify Him.
 The Lord tried to open their hearts because their eyes had seen something many people wanted to see, but their hearts were darkened.
 When they talk about Him and His work, it does not make them stop and think about who Jesus really is on this earth, but they only believe that He will come and take their power away from them.
 The power of this world is nothing, but that is what all humans’ eyes look for, to have power on this earth.
 Jesus came to point the way to the other world, but they do not hear and understand.
 The chapter presents a few events as Jesus interacts with the leaders of the people.
 1) Jesus gives the parable of the tenants addressing their authority question.
 The parable is given to think about who Jesus really is, yet they seek to arrest Him because they perceive He spoke against them, the leaders of the people.
 But what the Lord has spoken did not reach their hearts because jealousy from their heart covered their ears.
 They have seen, they have heard the Holy Word coming out form Jesus’ mouth, but their jealous heart has covered it all, that is why all they can think about is how to destroy Him; even when the Lord talks about the Father, their ears are covered, they did not want to understand.
 2) The leaders send some of the Pharisees and some of the Herodians to test the Lord about people’s duty; they want to point out that Jesus is against paying taxes and stirs people against governing authority.
 3) Sadducees ask about the resurrection, and one of the scribes asks about the most important commandment of God.
 Because they call Him teacher, they want to know His standpoint, but this shows their disrespect towards the Lord.
 In a human position, they put Him as a teacher, He is above them, but they come with all sorts of questions only to trap Him in His answers, not for learning from the Lord; this is a wicked way of students; they themselves have called Him teacher but have no respect towards the Lord.
 4) Jesus teaches them about who Christ is.
 5) Jesus teaches against corrupt leaders; mainly, the Lord tells them to look at the leaders with watchful eyes; are they walking as the Law has been written or walk beside it?
 People need to open their eyes to know what is wrong and what is not wrong.
 He tells them, do not take what you see, but always look first at what the Law tells you; in that time, they did not have the Bible, but they have the Law.
 6) Jesus teaches about offering to the Lord; it is important to give from the most value we have, not from the leftover.

 1 And He began to speak to them in parables.
-A man planted a vineyard, and set a hedge about it, and dug a pit for the winepress, and built a tower, and let it out to tenants, and went into another country.
+A man planted a vineyard, and set a hedge around it, and dug a winepress, and built a tower, and rented it out to farmers, and journeyed to a distant land.

-2 And at the season he sent to the tenants a servant, that he might receive from the tenants of the fruits of the vineyard.
+2 And at the season he sent to the farmers a servant, that he might receive from the farmers of the fruits of the vineyard.

-3 And they took him, and beat him, and sent him away empty.
+3 And having taken him, they beat him, and sent him away empty.

-4 And again he sent to them another servant; and him they wounded in the head, and handled shamefully.
+4 And again he sent to them another servant; and him they wounded in the head, and treated shamefully.

-5 And he sent another; and him they killed: and many others; beating some, and killing some.
+5 And he sent another, and him they killed; also many others, indeed beating some, then killing some.

-7 But those tenants said among themselves, This is the heir; come, let us kill him, and the inheritance shall be ours.
+7 But those farmers said to themselves, This is the heir; come, let us kill him, and the inheritance will be ours.

 8 And they took him, and killed him, and cast him [] out of the vineyard.

-9 What therefore will the lord of the vineyard do? he will come and destroy the tenants, and will give the vineyard to others.
+9 What therefore will the lord of the vineyard do?
+He will come and destroy the farmers, and will give the vineyard to others.

 11 This was from the Lord,